top of page

 At Winston’s Place we are committed to safeguarding children and promoting their welfare at all times.

-This policy applies to all concerns (including allegations) about members of staff, including students, volunteers and agency staff.
-We ensure that all those working with children behave appropriately and the early identification and prompt and appropriate management of concerns about adults is critical to effective safeguarding.
-This section is based on concerns that do not meet the harm threshold, as defined in Keeping Children Safe in Education.
+We recognise that early identification and prompt, proportionate management of concerns about adults working with children is critical to effective safeguarding.
+This policy addresses concerns that do not meet the harm threshold, as defined in Keeping Children Safe in Education, but which may indicate a need for early intervention or support.

 Concerns may arise through, for example: